SamStonehouse/node-mongo-test/README.md

 Copy `config.json.dist` to a new file named `config.json`

-Fill in config.json with your relevent information
+Fill in config.json with your relevant information

 - `host` is required
 - `port` will default to 27017